What causes hepatitis?

 - getting treatment for viral hepatitis

 Stopping hepatitis before it can progress is very important.
-Once you start to develop fibrosis it can be harder for your liver to get back to normal.
+Once fibrosis starts to develop it can be harder for the liver to get back to normal.

-If you think you are at risk of liver disease, do not wait until you get symptoms.
+If you think you or someone you care for are at risk of liver disease, do not wait for symptoms.
 Many people will only find out that they have a problem when they have cirrhosis and are seriously ill.

-You can find out about your risk factors using our free and confidential online screener.
+Adults can find out more about risk factors using our free and confidential online screener.

 Getting help

-If you might be at risk of viral hepatitis ask your GP for a test.
-If you live in England you can get a free home test for hepatitis C.
+If you, or someone you care for might be at risk of viral hepatitis ask your GP for a test.
+Adults who live in England can get a free home test for hepatitis C.

 You can ask at your GP surgery to find out what support services are available in your area.
 We also have lots of information and links to support on our website: